cncf/wg-serverless/workflow/spec/examples.md

 #### Description

-This example shows off the switch state and the subflow state.
+This example shows off the switch task and the subflow task.
 The workflow is started with application information data as input:

 ```json
     {